solid/webid-profile/notes/pre-final-draft.md

 |solid:instance, solid:instanceContainer | locations of specific types of resources|
 |ldp:inbox| location of the WebID owner's Solid inbox |

+Further we structure this document as following: [Section 2](#2-discovering-a-complete-solid-profile) is about discovering a complete Solid profile, [Section 3](#3-discovering-the-structure-and-location-of-the-webid-owners-resources) si about discovering the structure and location of the WebId owner's resources and [Section 4](#4-solidoidcissuer-acltrustedapp-ldpinbox) is about the solid:oidcIssues and ldp:inbox predicates.

 ## 2. Discovering a complete Solid profile

 It is possible to have all profile information in a single WebID